Energy Community

 Organisational structure

 The Energy Community Secretariat is responsible for supporting the day-to-day activities, monitoring the implementation of the treaty and preparing all institutional meetings.
-Besides the Secretariat, the treaty envisages the following institutions
+In addition to the Secretariat, the Energy Community is supported by

 • the Ministerial Council